-There’s no cost to visit the Curiosity Cube!
-The Cube will be visiting the Magic House on Friday, but will be parked on their lot.
+Friday’s Magic House visit will be from 4 to 6:30 during Grooving in the Garden.
+You’ll need to pay to visit the Magic House, but if you just want to see the Cube it will be parked on their lot.
 Visitors are welcome to drop by just to check out the experiments, no need to buy admission to the Magic House.
-Most of the other stops are at public parks and libraries.

-The Cube is in the middle of it’s 2017 tour on a quest to bring STEM experiments to 350,000 students from two dozen cities around the nation.
+The Cube is on a quest to bring STEM experiments to 350,000 students from two dozen cities around the nation.
 The Curiosity Cube is an offshoot of the Sigma-Aldrich’s Curiosity Lab program, where employees volunteer their time to bring science experiments to schools all over the globe.